Scarabaeus1031/NEXAH/ENGINE/nexah_kernel/research/experiments/symmetry_graph_experiment/README.md

 This module belongs to the research layer of the NEXAH Kernel.

-It provides experimental infrastructure for studying:
+It provides experimental infrastructure for studying

 resonance
 topology